Manhattan, New York

-With a hesitant glance at Derkein, his father opened the front pocket of the bag and pulled out a talisman, burnished in copper with an engraved steel band and a circular dip in the centre.
+With a hesitant glance at Derkein, his father opened the front pocket of the bag and pulled out a burnished copper talisman with an engraved steel band and a circular crevice.
 ‘Luther and I dug this up in the Roncador Mountains in Mato Grosso, Brazil.
 The earthquake that hit South America two months ago … We caused it when we removed this from the earth.’
-He looked down at the talisman then back at Derkein, distress clouding his features.
+He looked down at the talisman and then back at Derkein, distress clouding his features.
 ‘The moment the earthquake struck, we passed out.
 Two hours later, we woke up on Manhattan Bridge.’

 ‘I don’t understand what you’re saying.’

 ‘We didn’t fly to New York.’

 ‘Then how did you get here?’